tingerrr/hydra/README.md

 By default hydra also assumes that you use `a4` page size, see the FAQ if you use different page size or margins.

+## Note on API
+The current API is subject to change in the next version when new features for general handling of headings is added.

 ## Example
 ```typst
 #import "@preview/hydra:0.0.1": hydra